JimmyBloombug/RentMyRide2/readme.md

 ---

-## Support
+## Support :fire_engine:

 Use the issue ticker to submit bugs or requests. <br>
-If you wish to contribute to this project, please feel free to do so.:octocat:
+If you wish to contribute to this project, please feel free to do so.:panda_face::wrench:

+---

-## Credits
+## Credits :pray:

 The backdrop of the landing page uses a video from [RoyaltyFreetube](https://royaltyfreetube.com/synthwave-animation-sunset-drive-loop-2-rain-creative-commons/).